Progress. Not Perfection.

 Which is why harnessing the power of progress is an undeniable advantage.
 Progress will see us flourish instead of flounder when we face setbacks.
 Which matters because floundering is a risky place to get stuck.
 It sucks the joy out of everything we do and our trust in the future.

-My coaching lives at this intersection of professional and personal.
+My leadership coaching lives at this intersection of professional and personal.
 On purpose.
 Because I passionately believe we can only feel fulfilled if what we do has synergy with our most strongly-held values.

-One high-end client showcased the point so powerfully this week I want to share some of her story.
+One high-end coaching client showcased the point so powerfully this week I want to share some of her story.
 She would shudder to hear herself called a committed careerist – yet has worked for one of the worlds’ largest financial institutions for many years.

 Why shudder?
 Because she’s been stuck the wrong side of a career transition she knew she needed to make nearly 10 years earlier.
 Feeling ever more desperate to make contributions that would bring meaning and so, living without the sense of wholeness she craved.
 She’s achieved lift-off now I’m delighted to report, but the point for you is this: